UdaySagar25/scala-spark/articleFiles/dateTime.md

 ```

 ### How to extract the details about day of the year, week of the year and which quarter of the year?
-Extracting this kind of information is quite similar to extracting the details like extracting the yaer, month, and day.
+Extracting this kind of information is quite similar to extracting the details like extracting the year, month, and day.
 ```scala
 val moreComponents=dfWithDate.withColumn("DayOfYear", dayofyear($"EnrollmentDate"))
       .withColumn("WeekOfYear", weekofyear($"EnrollmentDate"))